Accessible PDF: How to Tag Content in PDF

 Method 1:

-- Click on Accessibility located in the Protect & Standardize section.
-The Accessibility option will appear as a shortcut in the right-side navigation menu.
+2. Click Accessibility in the Protect & Standardize section.
+The Accessibility option will also appear as a shortcut in the right-side navigation menu.

 Method 2:

-- From the Tags panel, right click on No tags available.
+1. From the Tags panel, right-click on No tags available.

 How To Check and Correct the Existing Tags

-The tag panel allows you to see all the tags related to your present document.
-You can modify these tags as per your requirement and identify which part of the document each tag is being applied to.
+The tag panel lets you see all the tags in your current document.
+You can edit these tags as needed and see which part of the document each tag is applied to.

 To view all the tags for the document:

-- Open the Tags panel, hold the Control key and click on > located next to Tags to show all tags and a structure tree.
+1. Open the Tags panel, hold the Control key and click on > next to Tags to show all tags and the structure tree.

-- Click on a specific tag on the tag tree and see what it is tagging in the document.
+3. Click a specific tag in the tag tree to see which content it is tagging in the document.

-NOTE: Adobe Acrobat Pro, have built-in accessibility checker that can help identify tagging errors and other accessibility issues in a PDF file.
+NOTE: Adobe Acrobat Pro has a built-in accessibility checker that can help identify tagging errors and other accessibility issues in a PDF file.
 Running an accessibility checker can be a helpful step in ensuring that the PDF is fully accessible.

 How to tag a PDF file for accessibility using Microsoft Word